 Guidelines when filing an appeal before the Information and Data Protection Appeals Tribunal

-- Appellant is to provide five (5) true copies of appeal.
+- Appellant is to provide five (5) signed true copies of the appeal.

 - The appeal shall contain the appealed decision, documents pertinent to the case and a list of all witnesses that the party intends to produce in support of the case.
 Besides the name and address of each witness, such list shall contain an indication of the proof that it is intended to make by the production of each witness.